PierBover/roots-svelte-router/README.md

 * No dependencies (other than Svelte)
 * Uses history API and native links for navigation
 * Multiple options to manage scrolling
-* Can use modals as routes
+* Can compose nested components at the route definition

 Demo app: https://roots-router-demo.netlify.app/